dusiasi/thesis/README.md

 git clone https://github.com/dusiasi/thesis.git

 2.Navigate to the client:
-cd client
+`cd client`

-2.Install dependencies with npm install and create a .env file in the root directory.
+2.Install dependencies with `npm install` and create a `.env file` in the root directory.
 Add the necessary environment variables such as API keys.

-3.Run the client: npm run dev
+3.Run the client: `npm run dev`

 4.Navigate to server:
-cd server
+`cd server`

-5.Install dependencies with npm install and Create a .env file in the root directory.
+5.Install dependencies with `npm install` and create a `.env file` in the root directory.
 Add the necessary environment variables such as API keys and database connection strings.

-6.Run the server: npm start
+6.Run the server: `npm start`

 ## Collaborators